 In 2005, Dr Lee became the first orthopaedic surgeon to win both the Singapore Orthopaedic Association Young Investigator Award for his work on mesenchymal stem cells and cartilage repair in the knee and also the N Balachandran Award.
 In 2009, he mentored his trainee to win the Young Orthopaedic Investigator Award for an unprecedented second time.

-For a comprehensive consultation to determine the most suitable type of treatment for your cartilage damage, contact us to make an appointment with our internationally renowned knee surgeon, Dr Kevin Lee at Singapore Pinnacle Orthopaedic Group.
+For a comprehensive consultation to determine the most suitable type of treatment for your cartilage damage, contact us to make an appointment with our knee surgeon, Dr Kevin Lee at Singapore Pinnacle Orthopaedic Group.

 Proper rehabilitation with the help of a trained physiotherapist is crucial to the success of the surgery.
 The rehabilitation protocols are individualised for each patient depending on the location of the repair, the technique used and associated injuries dealt with.

 As healing progresses, your therapy will focus on strengthening the joint and the muscles that support it.
 It may be several months before you can safely return to sports activity.